Marines: Ottoman Empire

 The role of Ottoman naval infantry originated in Orhan's conquest of the Karasi Beylik and the capture of its fleet.
 From then on, Janissaries and Azaps were sometimes deployed as marines during the 14th Century.
 The Deniz azaps were used during the 16th Century; while troops called Levend (Bahriyeli) were raised on and off over the centuries – over 50,000 of them by the late 18th century.
 The last raised units were the Ta'ifat al Ru'sa (corsair captains militia) recruited from among the North African Arabs and indigenous Berbers.
 Ottoman marines were part of the Ottoman navy.

 Portuguese Empire

 Portugal raised numerous companies of Special Marines (Fuzileiros Especiais) and African Special Marines (Fuzileiros Especiais Africanos), both at home and in the African colonies of Portuguese Guinea, Portuguese Angola and Portuguese Mozambique, for service in Africa during the Portuguese Colonial Wars.
 The African Special Marines were all-black units.

 Russian Empire

-The Imperial Russian Navy used several regiments of marine equipage troops that fought as much on land as they served in ship detachments.
-One battalion was formed within the Guard, and served on the Imperial family's ships.